 “The easiest way to avoid any kind of complications with PCIDSS is to not store any credit card information on your site whatsoever,” says Ventiv’s Dumble.

-By getting customers to enter their details into your site as opposed to a third party gateway, the responsibility for keeping those details securely encrypted and firewall-protected implicitly lies with your business.
-It’s much simpler and safer to let an organisation well-versed in the intricacies of PCIDSS handle the customer’s sensitive financial data.
+By getting customers to enter their details into your site as opposed to a third-party gateway, the responsibility for keeping those details securely encrypted and firewall-protected implicitly lies with your business.
+It’s much simpler and safer to let an organization well-versed in the intricacies of PCIDSS handle the customer’s sensitive financial data.

 News Ticketing’s McArthur reports that security has been a major concern for the company, which has seen a significant spike in credit card fraud and chargebacks this year.
 He claims the key to dealing with this lies in the features offered by the business’s elected payment gateway that allows it to tailor the nature of payments made online.